-Starting a business

-Georgia made starting a business easier by allowing voluntary value added tax registration at the time of business incorporation.

-Paying taxes

-Georgia made paying taxes easier by levying income tax on distributed profits rather than on taxable profits.
-At the same time, Georgia made paying taxes more difficult by requiring value added tax to be imposed on advance payor that for goods and sections.
+Starting a business Georgia made starting a business easier by allowing voluntary value added tax registration at the time of business incorporation.
+Paying taxes Georgia made paying taxes easier by levying income tax on distributed profits rather than on taxable profits.
+At the same time, Georgia made paying taxes more difficult by requiring value added tax to be imposed on advance tor goods and Enforcing contracts Georgia made enforcing contracts easier by introducing random and automatic assignment of cases to udges throughout the courts.